 Unfortunately, the exact causes for the different neurodegenerative disorders are unknown.
 However, it is believed that certain environmental and genetic factors take a role in the development of these disorders.
 In the group of neurodegenerative disorders, there are Alzheimer’s, Multiple Sclerosis, Dementia, Parkinson’s disease, and Huntington’s disease as the most common ones.

 All of these diseases are progressive and cannot be easily tamed.
 They all include neuron degeneration that causes characteristic symptoms.
 Depending on which brain parts are affected, different symptoms occur.
 Let’s see which are the 11 most common neurodegenerative symptoms!

 Which are the 11 most common neurodegenerative symptoms?

-Is one of the most common behavioral symptomsthat affect these patients.
-Apathy is defined as a state that affects the patient causing lack of interest and motivation in the daily activities and/or activities that had the patient’s interest up to the point of the neurodegenerative disorder being present.
-When we say common, we mean on the prevalence rates from 55 to 80%.
+Is one of the most common behavioral symptoms that affect these patients.
+Apathy is defined as a state that affects the patient causing a lack of interest and motivation in the daily activities and/or activities that had the patient’s interest up to the point of the neurodegenerative disorder being present.
+When we say common, we mean the prevalence rates from 55 to 80%.